 What is the Function of Mitochondria | 10 Important Points

 Mitochondria is one of the vital cell organelles present inside the cell.
-An eukaryotic cell has at least one or more number of mitochondria depending on the requirement.
+An eukaryotic cell has at least one or more mitochondria, depending on the requirement.

-But, those cells with high physiological activity posses a higher number of mitochondria.
-For example muscle cells and nerve cells have large number of them per cell.
+But, those cells with high physiological activity possess a higher number of mitochondria.
+For example, muscle cells and nerve cells have a large number of them per cell.
 The functions of mitochondria include

 1. Cellular respiration